Razrkraken/Gazebo_rodos_plugin/README.md

 # Gazebo_rodos_plugin
-Plugin to conect Rodos to Gazebo.
+Plugin to connect Rodos and Gazebo.